Open-ATS-Github/Newone/README.md

 - opencv for taking video and displaying them, good for future AI

 3d printing
+- whole car 3D printable
   - 3D printed ball bearing (printable in one piece without any support)
-- filaflex 82A flexible tires (airless)
+  - 3D printed filaflex 82A flexible tires (airless)
-- insertable springs on all axis
+- insertable metal springs on all axis
 - assembly with only M3 screws and threaded brass inserts

 electronics
-- two individual servomotors to steer the two front wheels
+- two individual servomotors to steer the front wheels
-- two brushless motors directly integrated into the rear wheels
+- two individual brushless motors directly integrated into the rear wheels
 - raspberry pi
 - blheli32 ESC
 - 18650 cells with BMS (25.2V)